 Introduction to Encryption Algorithm

 An encryption algorithm is an algorithm designed to encode a message or information so that only authorized parties can have access to data, and data is unreadable by unintended parties.
 There are two types of Encryption Algorithm like the Symmetric-key algorithm, also known as a secret key algorithm, and the Asymmetric key algorithm, also called a public key algorithm.

 Different Types of Encryption Algorithm

-There is an Encryption Algorithm that has been developed to add security features with the data that has exchanged between the peers.
-Depending upon the security requirements, the different Encryption Algorithm can be used with the cipher suite.
+An Encryption Algorithm has been developed to add security features with the data that has been exchanged between the peers.
+Depending upon the security requirements, different algorithms can be used with the cipher suite.
 Below are some of the important Encryption Algorithms:

 - AES stands for Advanced Encryption Standard, which is the most common mode of data encryption.

 - AES used 128 bit for data encryption, while it also has the tendency to bring 192 and 256-bit heavy encryption.

 - The US government has endorsed this encryption algorithm and can be considered best to protect the system against all kinds of attacks, but not the brute force attack.

 - RSA can be defined as the de facto algorithm to encrypt the data transmitted over the internet.

-- It is nothing but the asymmetric algorithm and has been considered just opposite to that of Triple DES that is a symmetric algorithm.
+- It is nothing but an asymmetric algorithm and has been considered opposite to that of Triple-DES, a symmetric algorithm.

 - In RSA, the data has been encrypted using the public key, while a private key has been used to decode it.
-The main concern comes in while using this algorithm is, the private key has to be kept very secure to protect the data or system from abuse.
+The main concern that comes in a while using this algorithm is, the private key has to be kept very secure to protect the data or system from abuse.